M1z23R/ESP8266-EvilTwin/README.md

 Also, feel free to add suggestions, I am sorry about not being active for a long time, and for unanswered issues but I hope this basic version works for everyone.

 Note: Deauthing might not work on some phones due to the fact that I am using broadcast as station target (attacks everyone on network and not specific client).

+# How to use:
+- Connect to the AP named M1z23R with password deauther from your phone/PC.
+- Select the target you want (list of available APs refreshes every 30secs - page reload is required)
+- Click the Start Evil-Twin button and reconnect to the newly created AP named same as your target (will be open)
+- After connecting, make sure you chooes "Use this network as is" (may differ on different devices)
+- Go to your favorite browser and navigate to 192.168.4.1/admin
+- Once there DO NOT change your target, only start/stop deauthing and wait for someone to try and use the correct password.
+- Once correct password is found, AP will be restarted with default ssid M1z23R / deauther and at the bottom of a table you should be able to see something like "Successfully got password for - SSID - Password

+If you have any questions, feel free to post in the issues section